 Below are some tips based on our Grouse Grind experiences.

-TIP #1: Be prepared for this hike!
-The trail is steep the entire way, so be sure to pack enough water bottles to keep you going.
-Regular running shoes seem to be quite common for this trail, but trail runners are still recommended for the extra grip that they provide.
+TIP #1: Be prepared!
+The trail is steep the entire way, so pack enough water bottles to keep you going.
+Running shoes are quite common for this trail, but trail runners are recommended for the extra grip that they provide.

-TIP #2: As mentioned before, the Grouse Grind is a one-way trail.
+TIP #2: The Grouse Grind is a one-way trail.
 Hikers can climb up, but not back down.
 If you don’t want to pay for a Skyride ticket to descend, the BCMC Trail is an option, although it is a steep downhill trek.
-By far the majority of people take the Skyride.
+The majority of people take the gondola back down.

-TIP #3: After reaching the top of Grouse Mountain, be sure to enjoy Grouse’s Summer Activities.
-There are several other hiking trails that begin on the mountain too, like the one to Goat Mountain for example.
-We also recommend checking out nearby Capilano River Regional Park, and the Cleveland Dam in particular, either while you’re in the area or on another day.
+TIP #3: After reaching the top, be sure to enjoy Grouse’s Summer Activities.
+There are other hiking trails that begin on the mountain, like the one to Goat Mountain for example.
+We also recommend checking out nearby Capilano River Regional Park, either while you’re in the area or on another day.

 TIP #4: If you like going straight up mountains, another great place to hike is Stawamus Chief in Squamish.
 Serious rock climbers scale the world-class cliffs which are a thousand times more challenging than the Grouse Grind.
 There is an easier route around the back though that also goes all the way to the top.
 It’s about as challenging as the Grouse Grind, but with better views and scenery, and without the hundreds of stairs.